solopres/Project-2/Requirements/Milestones.md

 - End of Week 1 Mar 30, 2025

 ## Sprint 3: Cleanup and Fine Tuning
 **User Story:**
-- As a player I want to be able to easily track what happens in the game so I can make decisions more easily **1.
-Slow Console Outputs**
+ - As a player I want to be able to easily track what happens in the game so I can make decisions more easily

+**1. Slow Console Outputs**
-- Make console outputs delay from the previous enabling users to easily read each output **2.
-Update Design**
+ - Make console outputs delay from the previous enabling users to easily read each output

+**2. Update Design**
  - Update UMLs to include Game controller
  - Rehash Dataflow diagrams

 **3. Testing**
  - Test each class needed for game functionality
+ - Outputs able to be read before next output made

 ## Sprint 4: Basic GUI window
 **User Story:**
  -	As a player I want a Java based UNO-like game using GUI element so that I see my cards and play them as if I were actually playing UNO.

 **1. Make Basic window**
  -	Window can open and close
  -	Size of window is adjustable

 **2. Background & Welcome Message**
  - Window will contain a background
-- Window will output welcome message to user/player **3.
-Deliverables**
+ - Window will output welcome message to user/player

+**3. Deliverables**
  - Adjustable window that can be open/closed
  - Background adjusts with window
  - Welcome message can be read and dismissed

 **4. Testing**
  - Window opens
  - Window closes
  - Window can be adjusted
  - Welcome message can be dismissed